SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-5-windows-phone-controls.markdown

                                                         ### Accelerometer

-                                                        &nbsp;

-                                                        Now we can add the accelerometer, which I will detail here briefly, but the situation is a bit more complicated.&nbsp; The main this that is different between the accelerometer and other control devices is that it is event based.
+                                                        Now we can add the accelerometer, which I will detail here briefly, but the situation is a bit more complicated.
+The main this that is different between the accelerometer and other control devices is that it is event based.

-                                                        With other control methods, we check what the current state of the device is and we check it frequently enough, that we can determine exactly when everything happens.&nbsp; With the accelerometer we have to wait for the device to tell us when something has changed.
+                                                        With other control methods, we check what the current state of the device is and we check it frequently enough, that we can determine exactly when everything happens.
+With the accelerometer we have to wait for the device to tell us when something has changed.

-                                                        With this it is a bit more work to setup to do to get this to work and you also have a few choices for how you use this information, either you can keep he same kind of state model that you use for all the other devices or you can use the event system as is.&nbsp; Both have their pro’s and con’s and it is up to you and how your game can best benefit from it.&nbsp; I will detail the state model here and just point out where you can do it by event.
+                                                        With this it is a bit more work to setup to do to get this to work and you also have a few choices for how you use this information, either you can keep he same kind of state model that you use for all the other devices or you can use the event system as is.
+Both have their pro’s and con’s and it is up to you and how your game can best benefit from it.
+I will detail the state model here and just point out where you can do it by event.